eugene-serb/vue-query-router/README.md

 ## Usage with TypeScript

 Step 1.
-Add an HTML file named «about.html» to the public folder, redirected to "/? about".
+Add an HTML file named «about.html» to the public folder, redirected to "/?about".

 ```html
   <!DOCTYPE html>